verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ![Grafana](/docs/images/grafana-initial-page.png)

+### Grafana dashboards

+The dashboards in Grafana are organized into folders, and each folder represents a Kubernetes workspace.

+Here are the different dashboards in Grafana:

+- Coherence, Helidon, and WebLogic are workload-specific dashboards and provide metrics for each of these applications that are deployed in Verrazzano.
+- Istio and JVM are third-party dashboards.
+Istio dashboard provide metrics for Istio component that is installed as part of Verrazzano.
+JVM dashboard provides metrics for SpringBoot and Micronaut applications.
+- NGINX dashboard provides a rich collection of Prometheus metrics such as request volume, connections, success rates, config reloads, network pressure, and so on.
+- OpenSearch dashboard provides metrics of the OpenSearch data such as cluster health, shard details, index details, JVM metrics, and so on.
+- Prometheus Operator dashboard provides metrics of the cluster compute resources such as CPU utilization, memory limits, and so on.
+- Verrazzano Application dashboard provides information of the overall health and performance of the OAM applications that are deployed in Verrazzano, and the details of the running pods in an application.
+You can filter information based on cluster, application, and component.
+- Verrazzano Monitoring dashboards has a set of dashboards for `kubernetes-mixin` and `node-exporter-mixin`, and dashboards for `alertmanager-mixin` and `etcd-mixin`.  `kubernetes-mixin` dashboards collect metrics about API servers, cluster, pods, workloads, persistent volumes, proxy, and scheduler. `node-exporter-mixin` collect metrics about cluster, nodes, and hardware and OS metrics for Mac system.
+- Verrazzano System dashboards provide information of the health of all Verrazzano system components and the resource usage of the Kubernetes resources across the cluster.
+For resource usage, you can filter information based on cluster, component, and so on.

-From here, you can select an existing dashboard or create a new dashboard.
-To select an existing dashboard, use the drop-down list in the top left corner.
+You can select an existing dashboard or create a new dashboard.
+To select an existing dashboard, locate the `Dashboards icon`, and click `Manage`.
-The initial value of this list is `Home`.

-To view host level metrics, select `Host Metrics`.
-This will provide system metrics for all of the nodes in your cluster.

-To view the application metrics for the `todo-list` example application, select `WebLogic Server Dashboard` because the `todo-list` application is a WebLogic application.
+To view the application metrics for the `todo-list` example application, click `WebLogic` and then select `WebLogic Server Dashboard` because the `todo-list` application is a WebLogic application.

 ![WebLogicDashboard](/docs/images/grafana-weblogic-dashboard.png)

-### Dashboard discovery
+### Dashboard ConfigMaps

 The Verrazzano Grafana instance supports dynamic dashboard discovery.
-This lets you deploy dashboards along with other application components.
+This lets you to package the dashboard as ConfigMaps and deploy dashboards along with other application components in Grafana.

-Grafana will automatically discover dashboards in ConfigMaps that are labeled with `grafana_dashboard: "1"`.
-The ConfigMap must contain the dashboard JSON.
+To configure the dashboard as a ConfigMap:
+1. Create a dashboard as a JSON file.
+You can also export an existing public Grafana dashboard as a JSON file.
+2. Create a ConfigMap file with:
+- `grafana_dashboard` label set to `"1"` so that Grafana can identify dashboards with this label in the ConfigMap
+- name of the JSON file that contains the dashboard JSON
-The ConfigMap may also be annotated with `k8s-sidecar-target-directory` to specify the name of a Grafana folder.
+- name of the `k8s-sidecar-target-directory` as `MyDashboardFolder` to place the dashboard in a custom folder in Grafana

 Here is an example ConfigMap.